 Life Expectancy After a Stroke

-Dealing with a stroke is a tough journey – not just for the person experiencing it, but for their loved ones too.
-In the U.S., strokes are a major issue, leading to serious health problems and disabilities for adults.
-So, let’s take a closer look at what life is like after a stroke.
+Facing this condition is a tough journey, not just for the individual but for those close to them as well.
+In the U.S., it’s a serious concern, leading to major issues and disabilities in adults.
+Let’s take a closer look at what life is like afterward.

 The Resilience of the Human Spirit